Prince Edward Island Dreams series

 When Caden discovers Adam isn't who she thought he was, she realizes that the article he's writing could do more than ruin the inn's chances for survival - it might also break her heart.

 REVIEW: Where Two Hearts Meet is author Liz Johson's second novel in this series.
 She ties this book together with the first perfectly, making me even more enamored with this inn and the people who work there.

 Caden is a woman after my own heart.
 She is funny, has a huge heart, is giving, loves show tunes and singing loudly in her kitchen as she prepares her treats for the inn.
 She is beautiful but doesn't think so because she has a little meat on her bones.
 Even though showing Adam around the island of her birth is WAY out of her comfort zone, she knows a lot is riding on it and steps out in faith.
 There were so many times I saw myself in Caden and wanted to hug her neck and encourage her to keep trying.

-The ending is one I didn't not see but thought it fit with the story perfectly.
-I love how Adam's story about his friend ended and how is desire to be with Caden works out.
+The ending is one I didn't not see but it fits with the story perfectly.
+I love how Adam's story about his friend ended and how his desire to be with Caden works out.
 The whole book was enjoyable and made me laugh and smile quite a bit.
 This novel and series is fantastic and one I plan to keep on my shelves for a long time.